jeroenjanssens/tmuxr/README.md

 #> tmuxr pane demo:0.1: [80x6] [history 0/2000, 0 bytes] %1 (active)
 ```

-With `purrr::map`, we can interact with multiple panes in parallel.
+With `purrr::map`, we can interact with multiple processes in parallel.
 Here, we run the `t.test()` function with some dummy data and inspect
-the standard error of the mean.
+the result.

 ``` r
 purrr::map(list_panes(), send_keys,